MyEdMentor

 Reflective and Critical Learning: Why Decision Journals and Post-Round Debriefs Outperform Essays

 The reflective essay has been the default vehicle for reflective and critical learning in business programmes for decades.
 It is also one of the most frequently gamed assessment formats in higher education.
 Students quickly learn to reproduce the language of reflection without engaging in the cognitive process it is supposed to represent.
 The result is polished Gibbs cycles describing experiences that were neither genuinely challenging nor genuinely interrogated.
-SPPIN Sim takes a different approach: it creates the experience first, then builds reflection into the assessment architecture around it.
+MyEdMentor takes a different approach: it creates the experience first, then builds reflection into the assessment architecture around it.

 Reflection That Is Grounded in Actual Decisions

-Every SPPIN Sim session generates a complete decision log.
+Every MyEdMentor session generates a complete decision log.
 Students can see exactly what they chose in each round, what the competing teams chose, and what KPI outcomes followed.
 The platform's decision journal feature is structured to prompt genuine critical analysis: what did you expect to happen, what actually happened, what does the gap between those two things tell you about your mental model, and what would you do differently with that knowledge?
 These are not rhetorical questions.
 The data required to answer them honestly is right there in the session record, and a student who attempts to fabricate their reflection will produce answers that contradict their own decision log.

-Post-round debriefs inside SPPIN Sim allow tutors to surface specific moments of divergence between teams: a round where two teams facing identical world events made opposite procurement decisions and produced very different financial outcomes.
+Post-round debriefs inside MyEdMentor allow tutors to surface specific moments of divergence between teams: a round where two teams facing identical world events made opposite procurement decisions and produced very different financial outcomes.
 That comparative analysis is the engine of critical thinking.
 Students are not reflecting on a hypothetical or a case written by someone else; they are interrogating their own live choices and their consequences.
 The depth of reflection that follows is categorically different from anything produced by a post-hoc essay prompt.

 • Decision logs capture every team choice across every round, creating an unambiguous factual record